 The family sends heartfelt thanks to the staff at Lincoln Home who took such loving care of Bill for the past 10 months, and to Dr. Minda Gold for over 30 years of extraordinary care and friendship.

-There will be a private ceremony for the family, and a more public memorial will be announced in the coming weeks.
-Donations may be made to St Andrew’s Episcopal Church, PO Box 234, Newcastle, ME 04553.
+There will be a memorial service for Bill at 2:00pm, on Saturday, October 30th at St. Andrew's Episcopal Church in Newcastle.
+In lieu of flowers, donations may be made to St Andrew’s Episcopal Church, PO Box 234, Newcastle, ME 04553.

 Arrangements are under the direction and care of the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences, and messages for his family, may be expressed by visiting: www.StrongHancock.com.

 To send flowers to the family or plant a tree in memory of William “Bill” Murdoch, Jr., please visit our floral store.